 Magic white powder

-We always keep a big of tub of bicarbonate of soda handy as it has so many uses as a cleaner and deodoriser, as well as for making the odd muffin, of course! it is incredibly cheap for something that is so versatile.
+We always keep a big of tub of bicarbonate of soda handy as it has so many uses as a cleaner and deodoriser, as well as for making the odd muffin, of course.
+It is incredibly cheap for something that is so versatile.

 I use wood pellets in the cat litter tray as it is better at absorbing smells, but I also sprinkle baking soda in the bottom of the tray.
 It makes a huge difference.

-It is good for getting rid of nasty odours in the fridge too; just leave a small bowlful at the bottom and it will help neutralise the smell.
+Bicarbonate of soda is good for getting rid of nasty odours in the fridge too; just leave a small bowlful at the bottom and it will help neutralise the smell.

 Use bicarbonate of soda for personal care